Michael R. Cox

 Research interests

 Motivated by a concern for the changing climate, my research focuses on internal waves in the atmosphere and ocean.
 Throughout my PhD, I looked at how internal waves interact with inhomogeneities such as eddies and topography.
-The key results of this work can be found in the papers below, the first of which is summarised in my recent talk as part of the TRR 181 seminar series.
+The key results of this work can be found in the papers below, the first of which is summarised in my talk as part of the TRR 181 seminar series.

 Publications